My Photography & Travel Guide to Santa Fe, New Mexico

 Special Festivals and Holidays

-Santa Fe hosts numerous festivals throughout the year, such as the Santa Fe Indian Market in August, celebrating Native American arts and culture, and the Santa Fe International Folk Art Market in July.
+Santa Fe hosts numerous festivals throughout the year, including the Santa Fe Indian Market in August, which celebrates Native American arts and culture, and the Santa Fe International Folk Art Market in July.
 The Santa Fe Fiesta in September is the city’s oldest celebration, featuring parades, music, and traditional dances.

 Bandolier National Park